urbit/developers.urbit.org/content/reference/glossary/dojo.md

 ### Further Reading

-- [Hoon Tutorial Lesson 1.1: Introduction](/docs/hoon/hoon-school/intro): A great way to get started with using Hoon in the Dojo.
+- [“Introduction to Hoon”](/guides/core/hoon-school/A-intro): A great way to get started with using Hoon in the Dojo.